masolimano/maneage/README-hacking.md

 Citation
 --------

-A paper will be published to fully describe this reproducible paper template.
-Until then, if you used this template in your work, please cite the paper that implemented its first version: Akhlaghi & Ichikawa ([2015](http://adsabs.harvard.edu/abs/2015ApJS..220....1A), ApJS, 220, 1).
+A paper to fully describe Maneage has been submitted.
+Until then, if you used it in your work, please cite the paper that implemented its first

-The experience gained with this template after several more implementations will be used to make it robust enough for a complete and useful paper to introduce to the community afterwards.
+version: Akhlaghi & Ichikawa ([2015](http://adsabs.harvard.edu/abs/2015ApJS..220....1A), ApJS, 220, 1).

 Also, when your paper is published, don't forget to add a notice in your own paper (in coordination with the publishing editor) that the paper is